-Extracts from the

-CALIFORNIA CODE OF REGULATIONS TITLE 4, DIVISION 9
+Extracts from the CALIFORNIA CODE OF REGULATIONS TITLE 4, DIVISION 9

-WEIGHTS AND MEASURES FIELD REFERENCE MANUAL (2017)
+WEIGHTS AND MEASURES FIELD REFERENCE MANUAL (2023)

-Chapter 8 Motor Oil Fee
+Chapter 8 Motor Oil Fee Section 4300. through 4309.

 CALIFORNIA DEPARTMENT OF FOOD AND AGRICULTURE DIVISION OF MEASUREMENT STANDARDS

 DISCLAIMER

 This document represents the Division of Measurement Standards' field manual for enforcing regulations pertaining to weights and measures in California.
 This field manual is not to be considered as the official Code of Regulations, as published by Barclays Law Publishers.